chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] ⭐ [Flash-LLM: Enabling Cost-Effective and Highly-Efficient Large Generative Model Inference with Unstructured Sparsity](https://arxiv.org/abs/2309.10285): successor to FlashAttention in inference, accepted by VLDB'24
 - [ ] ⭐ [FlashDecoding++: Faster Large Language Model Inference on GPUs](https://arxiv.org/abs/2311.01282): worth reading, FLashDecoding follow-up

+#### Optimization focus on Auto-regressive Decoding

+- [ ] [Splitwise: Efficient generative LLM inference using phase splitting](https://arxiv.org/abs/2311.18677): splitting prefill and decode in a map-reduce style, by UW and Microsoft

 ### Memory Manage

 This part is inspired by PagedAttention of vLLM.
 And there are many Top-Conference paper discussing the memory management in DL computing on GPUs.